An Anecdotal Account of Working Remotely for the Non-Remote Personality

 Remote Work / Personal Life

 The next nuance to tackle was the new normal: Work = Home and Home = Work.
-Maintaining separation between the two takes some practice and realization that boundaries need to be in place.
+Maintaining separation between the two takes some practice, as well as the realization that boundaries need to be in place.

-The first few weeks I found myself constantly sitting at my “desk” monitoring, typing, scheduling, checking email, contacting customers and completing the busywork in the evening.
-Even “after hours” a walk past the “office” meant swooping in to check email and USPS status, which is critical to DocuSend.
-Fortunately for us, our business partner (USPS) never closes.
-At DocuSend, we follow the same business model.
+The first few weeks I found myself constantly sitting at my “desk” in the evening monitoring, typing, scheduling, checking email, contacting customers and completing the busywork.
+Even “after hours,” a walk past the “office” meant swooping in to check email and the status of critical processes.

-It occurred to my wife and me, who is also working from home (guess who got the home office?) that boundaries would need to be set.
-Accordingly, we established our work hours as if in the office as well as turning off our remote connections and mobile device notifications after hours.
+It occurred to my wife and me, who is also working from home (guess who got the home office?), that boundaries would need to be set.
+Accordingly, we established our work hours as if in the office and turned off our remote connections and mobile device notifications after hours.
 It takes discipline!
-I had no idea how easy it is to get pulled back into office mode just by hearing a ”ping.”
+I had no idea how easy it is to get pulled back into office mode just by hearing a “ping.”
 Pavlov’s dog has got nothing on me!
-However, we did it, and it provides a sense of normalcy.
+However, we did it, and it provided a sense of normalcy.

-- Retain the boundaries you would have if you were physically going into the office
+• Retain the boundaries you would have if you were physically going to the office

 Distractions, Distractions, Distractions